 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where braunerite typically forms.
+Look in hydrothermal veins country, the host setting where braunerite typically forms.
 If you start seeing calcite, dolomite, siderite in float, you are in the right ground.
 Field specimens usually show a rhombohedral habit, so train your eye for that shape before scanning the outcrop.